datacenter/aci-monitoring-stack/docs/labs/lab1.md

 # Overview

-This is an simple lab that that builds a minimal dashboard showing data in a Table Format
+This is an simple lab that builds a minimal dashboard showing data in a Table Format.

+**This labs assumes you are familiar with the [Demo Environment](../demo-environment.md)**

 # Access